 How does our computer work?
 Well, most of us might know that our computer uses electricity to represent ON or OFF states, where an Off state would be the binary digit 0 and an ON state would be the binary digit 1.
 With multiple states the zero’s and ones can represent numbers and letters etc. this information or data as we call it will be processed by the computer and an output of some sort would be given.

-Simply put the computer takes information as input, stores it, process it and then outputs it.
+Simply put the computer takes information as input, stores it, processes it, and then outputs it.

 But what if you ask your 6-year-old kid how a computer works, the answer might be something in the line of… Well, inside the computer little people are living going about doing their own thing, living, relaxing, enjoying, and keeping the computer alive – and standing by to do tasks the user might ask them to do.

 This could have been the concept behind David Crane’s simulator Little Computer People from 1985.
 Crane who co-founded Activision with Alan Miller back in 1979, is probably best known for his 1982 hit game Pitfall for the Atari 2600 (which sold over 4 million copies).

 The idea for Little Computer People was bought from a developer outside Activision.
 The original name was Pet Person which was based on the name Pet Rock – A craze from the 60s where people would go out and buy a stone and treat it as a pet – manual included of course.

 Little Computer People was released in 1985 for the Commodore 64, the simulator is considered to be one of the very first if not the first life simulators predating simulators like The Sims by decades.

 The simulator being far ahead of its time would, unfortunately, end up being a short-lived tale, but that doesn’t take away from its very unique design features and simulation innovations.